Skip to content

 Encrypting some secrets

 If your application requires some secrets to be hidden from the SGX operator, write those secrets in another file, for example secrets_to_seal.json.
-Then you can seal this secrets_to_seal.json file with the mse home seal command.
+Then you can seal this secrets_to_seal.json file with the cenclave seal command.
 This command encrypts the secrets.json file using the trusted RA-TLS certificate.
 This certificate embeds the public key of the enclave, ensuring that only the enclave is able to decrypt the sealed secrets.json file.

 Specific filepath available in Cosmian Enclave